-where $r_t b_t$ is interest payments, and θ is the minimum coverage ratio.
+where $r_t b_t$ is interest payments, and $\theta$ is the minimum coverage ratio.

 EBCs have several features.
-First, the constraint applies at the firm level: both earnings π_t and the amount of debt b_t (or debt payments r_tb_t) are those of the borrowing firm.
+First, the constraint applies at the firm level: both earnings $\pi_t$ and the amount of debt $b_t$ (or debt payments $r_t b_t$ ) are those of the borrowing firm.
 This is different from, for instance, the "loan-to-value" constraint of a mortgage that applies only to the size of that particular loan.
 At a given point in time, a firm may face earnings-based borrowing constraints from different sources, as we discuss shortly.
-Each of these constraints has a parameter φ or θ , and the tightest one binds first.12 Second, the commonly used measure for π_t is EBITDA (earnings before interest, tax, depreciation, and amortization), over the past twelve months.
+Each of these constraints has a parameter $\phi$ or $\theta$ , and the tightest one binds first.
+Second, the commonly used measure for $\pi_t$ is EBITDA (earnings before interest, tax, depreciation, and amortization), over the past twelve months.
 As the name indicates, EBITDA excludes taxes and interest expenses.
 It also excludes non-operating income and special items (e.g. windfalls, natural disaster losses, earnings from discontinued operations).
-Third, EBCs apply not just when firms issue new debt; they can also affect the maintenance of existing debt.
-Even if a firm is not issuing new debt, if its earnings decline significantly, it may need to reduce debt to comply with these constraints imposed by existing debt.
+Third, EBCs apply not just when firms is not issuing new debt, if its earnings decline significantly, it may need to reduce debt to comply with these constraints imposed by existing debt (e.g. through covenants, as further explained below).

-Below we discuss the sources and enforcement of EBCs.
+In the following, we discuss the sources and enforcement of EBCs.